 Tasmanian Government schools

-Tasmanian public school students will now finish for the Easter break on Friday 3 April.
+Tasmanian Government school students will finish for the Easter break on Friday 3 April.

-Teachers will stay at school between 6-9 April to undertake professional learning days.
-This professional learning will focus on preparing teachers to support learning from home for students.
+Teachers will stay at school between 6-9 April to undertake professional learning and prepare at-home learning materials for Term 2.

 The Australian Health Protection Principal Committee has considered school closures and recommended schools remain open.
 The Committee’s advice is that pre-emptive closures are not likely to be proportionate or effective as a public health intervention to prevent community transmission of COVID-19 at this time.